Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

 at every point of $\mc{U}$.
 Realisability is then equivalent to the existence of $m+1$ independent CR functions.
 We shall give further criteria for realisability below.
-Before that, we give the following criterion for the existence of a CR function: \begin{lem}[\cite{Hill2008}] Locally, a CR manifold $({\mc{M}}, {H},{J})$ admits a strongly independent CR function if and only if there exists a smooth complex-valued one-form $\alpha$ annihilated by $H^{(0,1)}$ such that $\alpha \wedge \d \alpha = 0$ and $\alpha \wedge \ol{\alpha} \neq 0$. \end{lem} More precisely, one can find two non-vanishing smooth complex-valued functions $w$ and $z$ on $\mc{M}$ such that $\alpha = w^{-1} \d z$.
+Before that, we give the following criterion for the existence of a CR function: \begin{lem}[\cite{Hill2008}] Locally, a CR manifold $({\mc{M}}, {H},{J})$ admits a strongly independent CR function if and only if there exists a smooth complex-valued one-form $\alpha$ annihilated by $H^{(0,1)}$ such that $\alpha \wedge \d \alpha = 0$ and $\alpha \wedge \ol{\alpha} \neq 0$. \end{lem} More precisely, locally, one can find two smooth complex-valued functions $w$ and $z$ on $\mc{M}$, with $z$ nowhere vanishing, such that $\alpha = z^{-1} \d w$.

 \begin{prop}[\cite{Jacobowitz1987}] Locally, a CR manifold $({\mc{M}}, {H},{J})$ is realisable if and only if it admits a complex transverse infinitesimal symmetry of $H^{(1,0)}$. \end{prop}

 The existence of a (real) transverse infinitesimal symmetry of $(\mc{M},H,J)$ is sufficient but not necessary for realisability.